bluerobotics/bluerobotics.github.io/brov2/assembly.advanced.12.2.16.md

 To install the Lumen mounts you will need the following parts and tools:

 - 1 x Bag with the Lumen mounts, O-rings, and four M3x12 socket head cap screws
-- 1 x 2.5mm hex driver
+- 1 x 2.5 mm hex driver
 - 1 x BlueROV2 frame
-- 1 x Thread-locker
+- 1 x Threadlocker

-1. Apply one drop of thread-locker to each of the M3x12 screws.
+1. Apply one drop of threadlocker to each of the M3x12 screws.
+Roll the screws around on a paper towel to evenly spread the threadlocker and to remove excess threadlocker.

 2. Install the mounts.
+Make sure not to overtighten the screw that goes into the slot.
+Only tighten it so that it slightly indents the frame.

 	<img src="/brov2/cad/brov2-light-mounts.png" class="img-responsive" style="max-width:900px" />